-Prerequisites: Grade of B or better in INTP 212, INTP 214, INTP 216, and INTP 228; Corequisites: INTP 222, INTP 226, and INTP 230 (formerly ITR 224)
+Prerequisites: Grade of B or better in INTP 212, INTP 214, INTP 216, and INTP 228; Co-requisites: INTP 222, INTP 226, and INTP 230

 Allows students to continue practicing rendering the target language (ASL) from the source language (English) simultaneously.
 Provides preparation for Internship.
 Continued emphasis and focus is on appropriate use of lexical and syntactic principles and non-manual behaviors of ASL.